sunfounder/euler-kit/docs/source/pyproject/py_somatosensory_controller.rst

         servo_write(servo,interval_mapping(average_angle,-90,90,0,180))

-Once the program is running, when you tilt the MPU6050 left and right (or turn your wrist left and right if it is mounted on a glove), the servo will turn left and right at the same time.
+As soon as the program runs, the servo will turn left and right as you tilt the MPU6050 (or turn your wrist if it is mounted on a glove).